- Records Policy

 - a grade of 2.0 or higher on a 4.0 scale, the credits will be accepted in transfer.

 - a grade below 2.0 on a 4.0 scale, the credits will not be accepted in transfer.
-With the exception of LCC General Education Core requirements, the student may petition the departmental chairperson of his or her academic department to waive a degree or certificate course requirement(s) in which he or she has previously earned the 1.0-1.5 or "D".
+With the exception of LCC General Education Core requirements, the student may petition the associate dean of his or her department to waive a degree or certificate course requirement(s) in which he or she has previously earned the 1.0-1.5 or "D".
 Waiver of a course requirement does not provide credit for a course.
-The department chair will notify the Registrar's Office of waivers.
+The associate dean will notify the Registrar's Office of waivers.

 - a grade of "Pass," may be accepted in transfer only if it can be documented that "Pass" represents competency at a 2.0 level or higher and will be recorded as P-Z course credits.
 With departmental approval, the limitation on the use of P-Z course credits for an LCC degree or certificate may be waived when incoming P-Z credits are directly related to the degree or certificate in a course of study.